 - Tumilowicz, A., M. T. Ruel, G. Pelto, D. L. Pelletier, E. C. Monterrosa, K. Lapping, K. Kraemer, L. M. De Regil, G. Bergeron, M. Arabi, L. Neufeld and R. Sturke (2018).
 "Implementation Science in Nutrition: Concepts and Frameworks for an Emerging Field of Science and Practice."
 Current Developments in Nutrition.

-- Michaud?Létourneau I, Gayard M, & Pelletier DL.
-(2019b).
-Contribution of the Alive & Thrive?UNICEF advocacy efforts to improve infant and young child feeding policies in Southeast Asia.
-Maternal & Child Nutrition, Special Issue. (in press).
+- Michaud?Létourneau I, Gayard M, Pelletier DL.
+Contribution of the Alive & Thrive–UNICEF advocacy efforts to improve infant and young child feeding policies in Southeast Asia.
+Maternal & Child Nutrition 2019;15:e12683-n/a.

-- Michaud?Létourneau I, Gayard M, & Pelletier DL.
-(2019d).
-Translating the international code of marketing of breast?milk substitutes into national measures: progress in nine countries in Southeast Asia and Africa.
-Maternal & Child Nutrition, Special Issue. (in press).
+- Michaud?Létourneau I, Gayard M, Pelletier DL.
+Translating the International Code of Marketing of Breast?milk Substitutes into national measures in nine countries.
+Maternal & Child Nutrition 2019;15:e12730-n/a.

 Cornell University Graduate Field Active Membership: Nutrition; Epidemiology; Public Affairs; International Development

 American Society for Nutrition

 Member, Executive Council, Society for the Policy Sciences, 2001-03 and 2017.

 President, Society for Implementation Science in Nutrition, 2016-18.

 Past President, Society for Implementation Science in Nutrition, 2019-20.